This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

-This guide provides comprehensive information about Medicaid eligibility in Montana.
-Whether you're a child, parent, pregnant woman, or adult, this guide will help you understand if you qualify for Montana Medicaid coverage and how to apply.
+This guide covers Medicaid eligibility in Montana.
+Whether you're a child, parent, pregnant woman, or adult, this guide explains who qualifies and how to apply for Montana Medicaid.

-Montana has expanded Medicaid under the Affordable Care Act (ACA), which means most adults with income up to 138% of the Federal Poverty Level (FPL) can qualify for Medicaid.
-This expansion has significantly increased access to healthcare coverage.
-In expansion states like Montana, there is generally no asset test for MAGI-based Medicaid programs (those for children, pregnant women, parents, and other adults under 65).
+Montana has expanded Medicaid under the Affordable Care Act (ACA).
+Most adults with income up to 138% of the Federal Poverty Level can qualify.
+There is generally no asset test for MAGI-based Medicaid programs in Montana.

-Important Note: Medicaid eligibility rules and income limits are subject to change.
-For the most up-to-date information, please contact the Montana Medicaid office at 1-888-706-1535 or visit dphhs.mt.gov/MontanaHealthcarePrograms/MemberServices.
+Important: Medicaid eligibility rules and income limits are subject to change.
+For the most current information contact Montana Medicaid at 1-888-706-1535 or visit dphhs.mt.gov/MontanaHealthcarePrograms/MemberServices.

 General Eligibility Requirements